The Commonplace

 0.01

 Observable firm-level and economy-wide moments—changes in spans of control, manager share of payroll, incidence of new tasks, employment growth, and shifts in the wage distribution—can be used to test the model's predictions.
-Other null_result low empirical testable moments (spans of control, manager payroll share, new-task incidence, employment growth, wage-distribution shifts)
+Other null_result empirical testable moments (spans of control, manager payroll share, new-task incidence, employment growth, wage-distribution shifts)

 Observable firm- and economy-level moments can be used to test model predictions (identification strategy suggestion)